dragonscale-ai/book-mas/docs/ch_2/sec_2-3.md

 If AI is automating customer interactions, support agents should have a structured way to provide input on errors or inefficiencies.
 If AI is being used for decision support, managers should be able to override and refine AI recommendations, feeding those corrections back into system updates.
 AI systems should also be continuously benchmarked against performance metrics to ensure that they remain effective.
 Over time, organizations can use these insights to scale AI adoption more confidently, identifying new areas where AI can be deployed and refining its integration within existing workflows.

+## Dragonscale Impact

+Enterprises sometimes resist AI due to fears of workflow disruption, loss of control, and opaque decision-making, especially in regulated industries where accountability and traceability are critical.
+Dragonscale addresses these concerns with a modular, multi-agent architecture that integrates into existing systems.
+Its guild framework defines agent roles, communication, and execution declaratively, allowing for phased adoption and minimal disruption.
+Human-in-the-loop agents are treated as first-class participants, supporting oversight and gradual trust-building.
+Built-in observability ensures transparent operations, mitigating concerns about black-box behavior.
+By turning tools into lightweight agents and embedding AI into current workflows, Dragonscale enables low-risk, high-impact deployments.

 ## Key Takeaways

 - Business User: AI isn't here to replace your role; it's here to elevate it.
 Multi-agent systems automate the repetitive, freeing you to focus on strategy, creativity, and impact.
 Embrace AI as your new productivity partner.